RageBoy152/multicast/README.md

 Each output can have between 1 and 9 seperate feeds at once.

+### App exclusive features

+Due to the lack of browser security restrictions, the Multicast app comes with additional features for a better user experience such as volume sliders on feed outputs aswell as audio level vizualisers.

 ### Context Menu
 Each feed has a context menu (three dots) you can click, you can also right click to open this menu.
 In the context menu is buttons to edit, delete and copy credits.
 Credits will be copied in the format: